BDBC-KG-NLP/RepWalk_AAAI2020/README.md

 # RepWalk

-Dataset and code for our AAAI 2020 paper "Replicate, Walk, and Stop on Syntax: an Effective Neural Network Model for Aspect-Level Sentiment Classification"
+Dataset and code for our AAAI 2020 paper "Replicate, Walk, and Stop on Syntax: an Effective Neural Network Model for Aspect-Level Sentiment Classification" [[pdf]](paper.pdf)

 ## Requirement